-With an in-built calendar, they could use your website not only to use your services but also to plan their day or whatever — it can positively influence your brand recognition.
+With an in-built calendar, your members can use your website not only to use your services but also to plan their day, for example — it can positively influence your brand recognition.

 # 6: Forum 💬

-Many membership websites have their own forums where the community digitally gathers around & shares their thoughts on relative topics, and just communicate.
+Many membership websites have their own forums where the community digitally comes together & shares its thoughts on relative topics, and just communicates.